 Protecting the elderly and at-risk groups

-- When people from care units and risk groups visit in private homes, recommendations on restrictions on the number of people at private events should be taken into account.
+- When people from risk groups visit in private homes, recommendations on restrictions on the number of people at private events should be taken into account.

 Organization of teaching